dreamyloong2005/AIShotPoseAnalyzerProject/README.md

 2. Tensorflow (<2.0, tensorflow-gpu==1.15.5 recommanded because its the last version before v2.0)

 Now let's get started.
-Step1: Clone AIShotPoseAnalyzerProject into your computer.
+Step1: Clone AIShotPoseAnalyzerProject onto your computer.
 Step2: Clone OpenPose (https://github.com/CMU-Perceptual-Computing-Lab/openpose) and 3d-pose-baseline (https://github.com/ArashHosseini/3d-pose-baseline) into the project folder.
 For bug fix, make sure you are using the openpose-3dpose-sandbox.py and viz.py from AIShotPoseAnalyzerProject instead of the original ones.
 Step3: Compile OpenPose, remember to tick BUILD_PYTHON in CMake-GUI.